 First Year Curriculum

-Torts and Criminal Law provide instruction in doctrine combined with Introduction to Legal Skills – case briefing, case synthesis, exam writing (with emphasis on predictive legal writing), legal research, and persuasive legal writing.
+The next courses in the first year are Torts and Criminal Law, which provide instruction in doctrine combined with Introduction to Legal Skills.
+These classes explore case briefing, case synthesis, exam writing (with emphasis on predictive legal writing), legal research, and persuasive legal writing.

 Second Year Curriculum

 In the second year, all students focus on the development of practical legal skills through a Litigation Track and a Transactional Law Track.
-Litigation Track incorporates Criminal Procedure, Evidence, and Trial Advocacy in the context of a simulated problem culminating in a mock trial.
-Transactional Law Track includes Business Organizations, Sales, and Negotiations in a simulation that emphasizes business formations, document drafting, and negotiation.
+The Litigation Track incorporates Criminal Procedure, Evidence, and Trial Advocacy in the context of a simulated problem culminating in a mock trial.
+The Transactional Law Track includes Business Organizations, Sales, and Negotiations in a simulation that emphasizes business formations, document drafting, and negotiation.

 Third Year Curriculum